Muhammad Sayab Khalid Khan

 Sardar Muhammad Sayab Khalid Khan (محمد سیاب خالد خان; 26 March 1940 – 20 March 2023) was a Pakistani politician.
-He was the Speaker of the Azad Kashmir Legislative Assembly from 24 July 2001 through 24 July 2006, and visited different countries lobbying for the Kashmir issue.
+He was the Speaker of the Azad Kashmir Legislative Assembly from 24 July 2001 through 24 July 2006.
+He also served as a member of the Assembly from July 2001 to July 2006 and from 2009 to July 2016.

 Early life

 Khan was born on 26 March 1940 in Pachiot near Rawalakot, Azad Kashmir.
 His father, Sardar Muhammad Ayub Khan, was a civil servant in Revenue Department of Azad Kashmir who topped the departmental exam and his grandfather Sardar Kala Khan was awarded a special honorarium of respect by Maharaja of Kashmir.
 His father died when he was a toddler and his education pursuits were supervised by his eldest sister Begum Naqqi Nazir Sharif with the help of Justice S. M. Sharif Khan.
 He completed his law degree from the University of Peshawar.